5 Things to Include in a Travel Nurse Contract

 5. Additional Agreements

 Prior to signing a contract, a hiring manager should have spoken to the travel nurse to discuss the position.
 If any agreements were made during the travel nurse interview process, include them here.
-Examples include the following:
+Examples might include the following:

 • No rotating shifts in the same week